Home Management Tips & Tricks

 I use my Print & Go Planner to help me assess my vision for my life and my household.
 The front section lists goals and the different areas of my life in order of importance so that I can see at a glance what I want to improve.
 Then each month, I assess how I can live those things out through projects or systems to implement.

-I like to have a list of some sort to work from.
-Writing it down helps me to remember it.
 Currently, I use a time budget and my post-it note to do list (both in my Print & Go Planner) to help me get my ducks in a row.

 I grab action items or systems I’m working on from the monthly list to the weekly list, and then each day, I create a small to do list, pulling a few items from the weekly list of tasks and projects.